Microeconomics: Assumptions and definitions

 The utility maximization problem is the heart of consumer theory.
 The utility maximization problem attempts to explain the action axiom by imposing rationality axioms on consumer preferences and then mathematically modeling and analyzing the consequences.
 The utility maximization problem serves not only as the mathematical foundation of consumer theory but as a metaphysical explanation of it as well.
 That is, the utility maximization problem is used by economists to not only explain what or how individuals make choices but why individuals make choices as well.

 The utility maximization problem is a constrained optimization problem in which an individual seeks to maximize utility subject to a budget constraint.
 Economists use the extreme value theorem to guarantee that a solution to the utility maximization problem exists.
 That is, since the budget constraint is both bounded and closed, a solution to the utility maximization problem exists.
 Economists call the solution to the utility maximization problem a Walrasian demand function or correspondence.

-The utility maximization problem has so far been developed by taking consumer tastes (i.e. consumer utility) as the primitive.
-However, an alternative way to develop microeconomic theory is by taking consumer choice as the primitive.
+The utility maximization problem has so far been developed by taking consumer tastes (i.e. consumer utility) as primitive.
+However, an alternative way to develop microeconomic theory is by taking consumer choice as primitive.
 This model of microeconomic theory is referred to as revealed preference theory.

 The theory of supply and demand usually assumes that markets are perfectly competitive.
 This implies that there are many buyers and sellers in the market and none of them have the capacity to significantly influence prices of goods and services.
 In many real-life transactions, the assumption fails because some individual buyers or sellers have the ability to influence prices.
 Quite often, a sophisticated analysis is required to understand the demand-supply equation of a good model.
 However, the theory works well in situations meeting these assumptions.